Zack Fry: Professional career

 In the final Canadian Football League's Amateur Scouting Bureau rankings for players eligible for the 2022 CFL draft, Fry was listed as the 14th-best player available.
 He was then selected in the second round, 16th overall, in the draft by the Saskatchewan Roughriders and signed with the team on May 9, 2022.
 Following training camp, he returned to the Mustangs for his fourth season of U Sports eligibility.
 He re-signed with the Roughriders after the season ended on November 29, 2022.

 Following training camp in 2023, Fry began the season on the team's practice roster.
 He soon after made his professional debut in week 5, on July 7, 2023, against the Edmonton Elks, as a backup offensive lineman.
 He played in four regular season games while spending time on the injured list and practice roster that year.
 In the 2024 season, he again began the year on the practice roster, but was called up to the active roster in week 3.
 Fry made his first career start, at left guard, on August 8, 2024, against the Ottawa Redblacks.
 He dressed in 12 regular season games, starting in six, and also started in both playoff games that year.

 In 2025, Fry made the team's opening day roster and started at left guard against the Redblacks.
 Fry started eight games during the season for the Roughriders before missing games due to a knee injury.

-Fry played in the 2025 Grey Cup game win at right guard, and blocked for two touchdown scoring runs by the Saskatchewan Roughriders' quarterback against the Montreal Alouettes in the 25-17 victory.
-He played much of the later part of the game at left tackle.
+Fry played in the 2025 Grey Cup game win at right guard for short yardage plays, and blocked for two touchdown scoring runs by the Saskatchewan Roughriders' quarterback against the Montreal Alouettes in the 25-17 victory.
+He played most of the fourth quarter of the game at left tackle.

+Fry wears the playing jersey number 67, which was the same number worn by former CFL Hall of Fame offensive tackle Clyde Brock when he played for Saskatchewan Roughriders on the famous offensive line from 1964 to 1975.